The EOD Rating

 Qualifications, Interests, and Working Environment

 Qualifying for EOD in the Delayed Entry Program is preferred and accounts for the majority of EOD candidates entering the training pipeline.
 Candidates may also volunteer for EOD during basic training at Recruit Training Center or at any time during their enlistment prior to their 31st birthday.
-In-service recruiters (Dive Motivators) at RTC give presentations on the EOD rating, conduct the physical screening tests, and assist interested people with their applications.

 EOD training is open to both male and female and is physically and mentally demanding.
 However, the individual who accepts the challenges is rewarded with specialized training, extra pay for diving, parachuting and demolition plus extraordinary duty assignments.
 Personnel who volunteer for EOD must be in excellent physical condition.
 Comfort in the water beyond good swimming ability is a must.
 The ability to perform detailed mechanical tasks under stress and/or adverse conditions is important.

 EOD candidates must be able to work in small teams during extended periods.
 Other helpful attributes include imagination, resourcefulness, a good memory, knowledge of arithmetic and manual dexterity.
-EOD candidates must be U.S. citizens eligible for security clearance.
-Adversely adjudicated drug abuse offenses will not receive waiver consideration.

 EOD technicians perform duties in a wide range of locations, such as at remote areas, aboard aircraft carriers, at ordnance-capable military stations and in all water conditions.
 They are exposed to various climates and weather conditions.
-EOD ASVAB Test score requirements.
+EOD ASVAB Test score requirement.

 Credit Recommendations

-The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower-division bachelor's/associate's degree categories for courses taken in this rating.
+The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower-division bachelor's/associates degree categories for courses taken in this rating.